giantswarm/docs/src/content/platform-overview/cluster-management/products/_index.md

 - **Beta** – Working and supported, but we may still require more testing with live workloads.
 Breaking changes are still probable.
 - **Alpha** – Mostly working and supported, but with missing features or major breaking changes outstanding.
 - **In development** – Early phase development and not working yet.
 No 24/7 support.
+- **Deprecated** – We are actively moving customers off this old product.

 ## Cluster API (CAPI) products